4-DS/SinaraML-Def-Guide/docs/source/intro.rst

 All of these answers are partly correct, but they do not bring us any closer to solving the Adam and Ivan problem described above, and to understanding the organizational and engineering specifics of ML development.
 All of these answers are on the outer boundary of our problem, and don't allow us to grasp the essence specific to ML field.

-Here are the answers that will satisfy us if we want to solve "Adam/Ivan" problem
+Here are the answers that will satisfy us if we are going to solve "Adam/Ivan" problem:

 .. note::